vjurj/Tabletop-Rules/Systems/DnD5e/Classes/Fighter.md

-# Hit Points
-HP at level 3: 10 + 2d10 (12) + 3xCON modifier

-# Proficiencies
-Proficiency bonus: +2
-Armor: All armor, shields
-Weapons: Simple weapons, martial weapons
-Tools: None
-Saving Throws: Strength, Constitution
-Skills: Choose two skills from Acrobatics, Animal Handling, Athletics, History, Insight, Intimidation, Perception, and Survival

-# Equipment
-You start with the following equipment, in addition to the equipment granted by your background:
-- (a) chain mail or (b) leather armor, longbow, and 20 arrows
-- (a) a martial weapon and a shield or (b) two martial weapons
--  (a) a light crossbow and 20 bolts or (b) two handaxes
--  (a) a dungeoneer’s pack or (b) an explorer’s pack

 # Fighting Style
 Choose ONE from the list below:
 - Archery: You gain a +2 bonus to attack rolls you make with ranged weapons.